dhawkvq/storeFront/README.md

 <div style='border:1px solid green; width: 80%; margin: 10px auto;'></div>

-> You will need to install dependencies to allow for the applicatio to be served.
+> You will need to install dependencies to allow for the application to be served.

 **Install dependencies**